What is psychotherapy and who are psychotherapists?

 What is your cancellation policy?

-Due to the high cost of offering services in New York City, I have a strict no show/late cancellation policy.
-You will be charged the full session fee for any session missed or not cancelled at least 48 hour in advance, unless I am able to reschedule your appointment within the same week.
-I try to be as flexible as possible in rescheduling your appointment.
-The no show/late cancellation fees are typically not reimbursed by any insurance.
+I have a 48 hour cancellation policy.
+There is a full session fee for any session missed or not cancelled at least 48 hours in advance, unless I am able to reschedule your appointment within the same week.
+I try to be as flexible as possible in rescheduling.
+The no show/cancellation fees are typically not reimbursed by any insurance.”

 How do I get started?

-To schedule either a complimentary phone consultation or an initial in-person consultation session, please contact me at (212)330-8907.
+To schedule either a complimentary 15 minute phone consultation or an initial consultation session, please contact me at (212)330-8907.
 I look forward to hearing from you!